 The goal also calls for local governments to have a committee for citizen involvement (CCI) to monitor and encourage public participation in planning.

-DLCD has a Goal 1 specialist on staff, who serves as staff liaison to the Citizen Involvement Advisory Committee (CIAC).
-The CIAC advises the Land Conservation and Development Commission on matter related to Goal 1.
+Goal 1 specialist on staff, who serves as staff liaison to the Citizen Involvement Advisory Committee (CIAC).
+The CIAC advises the Land Conservation and Development Commission on matters related to Goal 1.
 The Goal 1 specialist is also available to answer questions about public participation in the land use planning process for local governments and members of the public.

 Adopted: 12/27/74; Effective: 1/25/75